What is a cadet?

 Becoming an NJSIAA certified umpire is required to umpire varsity baseball and softball in NJ.
 However, attending the cadet class and passing the UANJ umpire exam does not obligate you to umpire high school games.
 Most cadets attend the class with the intention of working high school games.
 However, often some folks will attend the class just to learn the rules better and gain a greater depth of understanding of umpiring.
-Many “carded” umpires in the RVUA have never worked an actual high school game.
 Even if you have no intention of ever officiating an actual high school game, or if you plan to delay working high school games until sometime in future years, you are still welcome to attend the class and take the exams and join the RVUA.

 Yes.
 When you become certified and join any UANJ Chapter you are automatically covered under the NFHS Officials Association Insurance policy.
 The cost of this insurance is included in the annual dues paid to your chapter to maintain membership and certification.
 You will be covered for AD&D, liability and injury resulting from an accident which occurs directly from officiating activities during regularly scheduled sport competitions.

-After you have passed the state exam at the end of your 2017 cadet course, then join any UANJ Chapter and pay your 2018 dues, you will be given your “card” (demonstrating that you are member) at that association’s first meeting in 2018.
+After you have passed the state exam at the end of your cadet course, then join any UANJ Chapter and pay your dues, you will be given your “card” (demonstrating that you are member) at that association’s first meeting for the following season.

-Not soon.
-When you become a competent and skillful umpire you will probably be offered plenty of games, more than you’ll be able to accept.
+When you become a competent and skillful umpire you will probably be offered plenty of games..
 The decision to assign games to you rests entirely with the assigners and their confidence that you can do the job.
 Making the initial contact with assigners is up to you.
 The volume of games you wish to work is up to you.
 The distances you wish to travel to games and the player’s age-level of the games you work is controlled by you.
 When you first pass the cadet class as a newly certified umpire you should not expect to be offered varsity games to work within the first three years after certification.
 It sometimes does happen when there is a sudden need for a last-minute emergency replacement.
 But you should expect to work a few dozen sub-varsity games to gain high school experience and hope your assigner gets good reports on your performance before you will be regularly assigned varsity games.

-The schedule of the cadet class is always subject to change.
-However, for the past several years the RVUA cadet course has approximately 14 two-hour classes presented on each Tuesday evening from mid-January until the end of April.
-Each class begins at 7:30 p.m. and lasts until 9:30 p.m.
-The actual class schedule for the upcoming season is listed on the Registration Form page on this website.
+Plan to meet Tuesday nights for 10 weeks starting mid January 2020.
+Each class lasts 2 hours.
+You will be advised of the complete schedule.
 So, plan on being in class every Tuesday night from January through April.
-The RVUA cadet class is presented with the same level of detail and concentration as any college level course.
-It is not a high-level clinic, review or a refresher course.
-We cover every rule in the book!
+The RVUA cadet class will be presented in a way to explain high school baseball and softball rules, basic mechanics for the 2-man umpiring system, and what is expected from an umpire at this level.
 You should be prepared to devote a substantial amount of time and effort into attending the class, doing homework and preparing for the exams.
 Note: Not all chapters in NJ follow the same schedule as the RVUA.
 If you plan to attend the cadet class of another chapter you must contact them directly to get their information.

-The cadet classes are held at Ridge High School.
+The cadet classes are held at Hunterdon Central High School in Flemington NJ

 Yes.
 Cadets may attend the class, take the exams and become certified at age 17.
 However, one must reach age 18 to be eligible to be assigned to work in any high school game.